Takuu language: Consonants

 Takuu has eleven consonants: f, k, l, m, n, p, r, s, t, v, and h.
 Moyle states that the consonants containing stops consist of the letters, p, t and k.
 The consonants named fricatives are, f/v, s and h.
 The nasal consonants are m and n, the lateral consonant is, l, and the approximant is r.
 The labial consonants consist of p, f/v and m.
 The apical consonants consist of, t, s, n, l and r.
 The velar consonant is k and the glottal is h (Moyle 2011).
 According to Moyle, “there is a length distinction in the vowels and between single and geminate consonants that is phonemic and important for correct pronunciation.”
 Moyle states that these distinctions affect not only the vowel length but also the stress patterns when saying different words.
 Moyle says that very often will you find people who pronounce the same words with a vowel between those consonants.
 There are also expanded forms of different words when used in songs.

 Vowels

 According to Moyle (2011), the vowels that are in the Takuu language consist of, /a, e, i, o, u/.

-He stated that the high vowels /u/ and /i/ are pronounced as glides /w/ and /j/ respectively, especially when they precede the low back vowel /a/, or when /u/ precedes /i/.
+He stated that the high vowels /u/ and /i/ are pronounced as glides [w] and [j] respectively, especially when they precede the low back vowel /a/, or when /u/ precedes /i/.

 Grammar

-Basic Word Order
+Basic word order

 The basic word order in the Takuu language is Subject-Object-Verb.